In order to combat smelly feet and shoes we have to fight the source.

 More info on Hibiscrub for smelly feet.

-3. Here’s how to reduce how much your feet are sweating
+3. Reduce how much your feet are sweating

 Various anti-perspirants exist but the best one to combat sweaty feet is SweatBlock Antiperspirant.